iamwyh2019/couple-todo/README.md

 - You are free to use, modify, and re-distribute any part of this project, for non-commercial and commercial use, and you can stay close-sourced.
 - You have to place this license and the copyright notice in your work, and state your changes to the original code.
-- We give NO guarantee to, and is NOT for, any part of this project, or any result incurred from it.
+- We give NO guarantee to, and is NOT responsible for, any part of this project, or any result incurred from it.
 And more broadly, you may NOT use this project to do anything against us.